 Commercial Sales and Sampling

-No commercial, profit making, or direct sales events are permitted on University property, except through vendors approved by the Calendar Coordinator or Director of Conference Services.
+No commercial, profit making, or direct sales events are permitted on University property, except through vendors approved by the Campus Reservations Coordinator.
 University organizations cannot function as on-campus agents or representatives for commercial firms or enterprises.
-Sampling is the free distribution of a commercial product or souvenir for the purpose of promoting a product or service and must be pre-approved through the Calendar Coordinator or Director of Conference Service’s Office.
+Sampling is the free distribution of a commercial product or souvenir for the purpose of promoting a product or service and must be pre-approved through the Campus Reservations Coordinator’s Office.
 Distribution of alcohol or tobacco products is expressly prohibited.
 The distributed item must be appropriate to the mission of the University, be procured through a safe method of distribution, and does not conflict with existing approved vendors currently under contract with OWU.